IGCR Rules 2017

 - The goods produced at the manufacturing layout.

-- The nature and description of imported goods utilized for the purpose of manufacture or rendering of output service.
+- The nature and description of imported goods utilized for manufacturing or rendering output service.

 Procedure of Intimation

 The following procedures will facilitate the importers to file the information to the concerned Commissioners:

 Step 1: Provision of Information

 To start with, the concerned importer must furnish the relevant information in duplicate.
 The information must be addressed to the Assistant Commissioner of Customs, having jurisdiction over the premises where the imported goods are to be utilized for manufacturing or rendering output services.
 The information must include (in addition to the ones specified above) the estimated quantity and value of the goods to be imported, particulars of the exemption notification applicable to these imports, and the port of import concerning a particular consignment for one year or less.